JavadiSM/beginner-puzzle-solver/README.md

 ## Future Work
 - Implement additional search algorithms like A* and Greedy Best-First Search.
 - Benchmark and compare algorithm performance. (if I have time to)
 - Develop a graphical user interface (GUI).
-(I would be grateful if you are eager to cooperate)
+(I would be grateful if you are eager to help)